Ah, the acid mantle.

 Friendly secretions that help with skin metabolism

-They boost the immune system, which produces antigens close to the skin’s surface; these antigens retard the growth of bad bacteria, known as pathogens
+They boost the immune system, which produces antigens close to the skin’s surface; these antigens retard the growth of harmful bacteria, known as pathogens.

 The importance of your skin’s pH

 This is where your remnants of high school chemistry come back into play.

 The pH scale is the crucial factor for determining healthy bacteria and the level of acidity to recap.

 It measures the hydrogen concentration at one to 14; a neutral pH is 7; anything above creates an ALKALINE environment.
 Anything below creates an ACIDIC environment.

 As this study shows, if your skin falls on the alkaline end of the scale, it creates a disturbed barrier (3).
 Your skin will be drier and more susceptible to wrinkles; however, if it is too acidic, it may appear red, irritated, and more prone to breakouts.